DaveW1324/googlenetwork/README.md

 # Google Network

-A Modified Titanium Network to be material design and go under the radar for your teachers.
+A Modified Titanium Network to be material design and go under the radar from your teachers.

 Initial Release Date: 08/17/2019.
 #### Basic info